Seasoned B2B marketers know a well-executed zoom webinar is a goldmine for sales leads. Just consider these webinar lead generation statistics:

 Work to Make Webinar Content That Speaks to Potential Buyers

 The educational webinar is famous for a reason.
 It offers action steps to solve a prospect’s issues.
-Research shows webinar titles containing a list or the words on how to drive high attendance rates, showing the power of practical info to garner new leads (source).
+Research shows webinar titles containing a list of words on how to drive high attendance rates, showing the power of practical info to garner new leads (source).

 Later stage prospects want further in-depth info about your product.
 Product demos may engage those leads by showing clear solutions to their top challenges.
 A word of caution here.
 Steer away from delivering a sales pitch.
 Instead, keep the webinar info with workshops, tutorials, or training.